 Billions of years ago, dinosaurs roamed the earth.
 Until yadda yadda yadda, there are some wars, lotta death, some nice art, colonisation and other stuff.
 Let’s jump to 2013.

-Zack Snyder, who had directed comic book adaptations of 300 (2006) and Watchmen (2009) had directed Man of Steel (MoS), the latest Superman movie.
+Zack Snyder, director of the comic book adaptations of 300 (2006) and Watchmen (2009) directed Man of Steel (MoS), the latest Superman movie.
 It introduced Henry Cavil as Superman, and contained Easter eggs to Bruce Wayne and Lex Luthor.

 For Snyder, MoS was the start of a 5-movie story arc that would have heavily focused on Superman.
 The films would have included MoS, Batman v Superman (BvS), and JL which originally was split into two films, leaving a fifth movie as either Man of Steel 2 or Justice League 3.
 Warner Bros.
 (WB) had…other ideas.

-Marvel struck new ground with The Avengers (2012), the first superhero team-up movie that tied 4 movies into one and earning over $1 billion USD.
+Marvel struck new ground with The Avengers (2012), the first superhero team-up movie that tied 5 movies into 1 and earning over $1 billion USD.
 WB wanted that for their DC characters.
 And so, the struggles between the director and the studio began.

 The first sign of this was BvS having its release date moved 3 separate times.
 Initially, WB announced in 2013 that BvS would be released on July 17, 2015 before announcing in 2014 that it would delay that to May 6, 2016.
 WB settled late 2014 that the film would come out on its official date of March 19, 2016.
 In all instances, WB commented that it was to allow “the filmmakers time to realise fully their vision”.